luca-saggese/nRF52832Temp2BLE/README.md

 *See details below.*

 ### Prerequisites
 You need [Sparkfun nRF52832 Breakout board](https://learn.sparkfun.com/tutorials/nrf52832-breakout-board-hookup-guide) or similar, with the Arduino environment up and running.
-You need some kind of 3.3v FTDI to program the board over a serial port.
+You need some kind of 3.3v FTDI to program the board over the serial port.
 You need a [DS18B20](https://www.sparkfun.com/products/11050) temperature sensor.
 For outdoor use I suggest the waterproof model.
-To read the data over BLE I suggest you use a  raspberry Pi3, with the [Go](https://golang.org/) compiler environment installed, unless you choose to c ross compile on some other machine.
+To read the data over BLE I suggest you use a  raspberry Pi3, with the [Go](https://golang.org/) compiler environment installed, unless you choose to cross compile on some other machine.

 ### nrf52Blink